pasqal-io/horqrux/docs/index.md

 from typing import Any, Callable from uuid import uuid4

-from horqrux import expectation from horqrux import Z, RX, RY, NOT, zero_state, apply_gate from horqrux.circuit import QuantumCircuit, hea from horqrux.primitive import Primitive from horqrux.parametric import Parametric from horqrux.utils import DiffMode
+from horqrux import expectation, Observable from horqrux import Z, RX, RY, NOT, zero_state, apply_gate from horqrux.circuit import QuantumCircuit, hea from horqrux.primitives.primitive import Primitive from horqrux.primitives.parametric import Parametric from horqrux.utils import DiffMode